boostercloud/booster/docs/chapters/04_features.md

 ```

 ### Authorization
-You can authorize who can check these events with the [authorization rocket](https://github.com/boostercloud/rocket-auth-aws-infrastructure).
+You can authorize who can query these events with the [authorization rocket](https://github.com/boostercloud/rocket-auth-aws-infrastructure).
 After adding the rocket, you can specify which role/s can access to them via the @Entity annotation:
 ```typescript
 // cart.ts (entity)
 @Entity({